-For the reasons set out in this Report, FSANZ has prepared a draft variation to the Code to permit the use of the Applicant's 2'-FL/DFL, LNT, 6'-SL and 3'-SL as nutritive substances in IFP, subject to certain conditions.
-If approved, the proposed permissions would have to be exercised in accordance with the Code.
+FSANZ had regard to the requirements of the FSANZ Act (see Section 2.5 below) in developing the proposed regulatory measure.
+For the reasons set out in this report, FSANZ has amended the draft variation proposed following assessment and approved the amended draft variation to permit the use of the applicant's 2'-FL/DFL, LNT, 6'-SL and 3'-SL as nutritive substances in infant formula products, subject to certain conditions and in accordance with the Code.